How to Choose a Trucking Company Name

 Picking a Name That’s Too Common

-Your customers want to know they’re working with your company, so having a name that’s too common, like ABC Trucking LLC can cause confusion.
-It’s important for your trucking company name to be memorable, so try to avoid a name that sounds too similar to other trucking companies.
+Your customers want to remember you, and a common name could cause confusion.
+It’s important for your trucking company name to be memorable, and we’ve mentioned it a few times already, but avoiding names too similar to other trucking companies is crucial.

-Some examples of trucking industry clichés are speedy, big rig, and haulin.’
+Some examples of trucking industry clichés are speedy, big rig, and haulin’.
 These words or expressions aren’t descriptive and don’t tell your customers what’s unique about your business.
-Try to think of positive words and metaphors that describe your trucking company and you’re likely to come up with a well-conceived name.
+Try to think of positive words and metaphors that describe your trucking company, and you’ll come up with some great options.

 Involving Too Many People

 Everyone has an opinion!
-Asking for too many from family and friends can result in an overload of options that can steer you away from your business objectives.
-Stick to involving only a few key people that understand your business goals and can provide strategic, smart opinions.
+But getting feedback from too many people can overload your options and steer you away from your business objectives.
+Involve a few key people that understand your business goals and can provide strategic, smart opinions.

-Now that you’ve got a name, let us help you start your trucking company!
-Give us a call at 855-369-2739.
+Now that you have name ideas, let us help you start your trucking company!
+Give us a call at 844-827-4524.
 To learn more about what to expect in your first year of trucking, download our free white paper and subscribe to our channel on YouTube.